 How Long to Boil Marrow Bone for Dogs: Safety First

 I like to feel self-sufficient—at least to a certain extent.
 I grow some of my own food and have learned to make many healthy meals from scratch.
-Ironically, I did so after my kids left for college, when I had a little more time on my hands and fewer people at home to enjoy scratch-made meals.
+Ironically, I did so after my kids left for college, when I had a little more time and fewer people at home to enjoy scratch-made meals.

 So, when I learned about the benefits of marrow bones for dogs, of course, I found myself in the kitchen one Saturday morning trying to figure out how to do it myself.
-Like you, I wondered how long to boil marrow bone for a dog.
+Like you, I wondered how long to boil a marrow bone for a dog.
 Here's what I found out about this popular dog bone treat!

 Can Dogs Eat Cooked Beef Bones?